+e

+ition

+ι1

 What dates does this assessment cover (month/day/year through month/day/year)?

-How many 1:1 mentored hours with the FIT in the lead of care does this assessment cover?
-Please be exact as this # must match up with your FIT's entry.
+How many 1:1 mentored hours with the FiT in the lead of care does this assessment cover?
+Please be exact as this # must match up with your FiT's entry.
 Also, note that FiTs must have 130+ hours of 1:1 mentorship in direct patient care, with at least 110 of these hours with the FiT in the lead of care.
 How many 1:1 mentored hours took place in this assessment period with the FiT observing his/her FAAOMPT credentialed mentor?
 Use the following description to help in assessing the FiT's skills as at "FAAOMPT" level or "Below" FAAOMPT level.
-It is expected that many FiT's are not performing at "FAAOMPT" level early in their 1:1 experiences, but the number of skills where FITs are noted to be performing at "FAAOMPT" level will increase with progression through the program.
-Do not hesitate to mark 'Below FAAOMPT level' if that is the best description of the FiT's performance.

-Grading Criteria

-Fellow Level

-Able to complete the client management in the designated time mame with arguably th ient in the context of evidence-based practice including the client's individual circumstances. practice including the client's individual circumstances.
-Did not require prompts from the mentor to stay the best vs. a "Dave of na ve patient examination, this Interaction would likely take place after the actual client management during discussion between fellow and mento

-- Demonstrates superior knowledge of current 'best evidence' with regards to the client management case.
-For example, demonstration of best evidence outside of just the sources presented in EIM coursework.
-In addition to full and in-depth knowledge of the evidence presented within the EIM coursework.

-- Demonstrated excellent patient handling skills throughout the examination, and includes manual physical therapy skills in both the patient. examination and in direct interventions.

-- Demonstrates highly honed communication skills with the patient throughout the examination and intervention process.
+It is expected that many FiT's are not performing at "FAAOMPT" level early in their 1:1 experiences, but the number of skills where FiTs are noted to be performing at "FAAOMPT" level will increase with progression through the program.
+Do not hesitate to mark "Below FAAOMPT level" if that is the best description of the FiT's performance.
+Grading Criteria Fellow Level Able to complete the client management in the designated time name with arguably the best course of management in the context of evidence-based practice including the client's individual circumstances.
+Did not require prompts from the mentor to stay the best vs. a "good Cyre of nia separation NOTE us not case of alive patient examination, this interaction would likely take place after the actual client management during discussion between fellow and mentor).
+Demonstrates superior knowledge of current "best evidence" with regards to the client management case.
+For example, demonstration of best evidence outside of just the sources presented in EIM coursework, in addition to full and in-depth knowledge of the evidence presented within the EIM coursework.
+Demonstrated excellent patient handling skills throughout the examination, and includes manual physical therapy skills in both the patient examination and in direct interventions.
+Demonstrates highly honed communication skills with the patient throughout the examination and intervention process.
 Demonstrates application of best evidence in a particularly difficult client case.
-This case difficulty may be determined by extenuating client circumstances, co-existing psychosocial issues, comorbid medical conditions, and other contributing medical aspects not "commonly" encountered. - Demonstrates use of sound clinical decision making model that integrates: current evidence, pain sciences knowledge, use of the 'signs and symptoms' based model for decision making, patient values, understanding of the Impact of available resources on (time financial medical insurances etc) when planning for overall patient management.
+This case difficulty may be determined by extenuating client circumstances, co-existing psychosocial issues, comorbid medical conditions, and other contributing medical aspects not "commonly" encountered.
+Demonstrates use of sound clinical decision making model that integrates: current evidence, pain sciences knowledge, use of the "signs and symptoms" based model for decision making, patient values, understanding of the impact of available resources on (time, financial, medical, insurances, etc.) when planning for overall patient management.
+Below Fellow Level - Unable to complete the client management in designated time frame i.e. unable to complete a portion of what is deemed essential to the case in a normal client time slot secondary to inefficiencies.
+Did not complete best course of client management because of an omission of appropriate re-assessment.
+Did not achieving criteria for "Fellow Level" as detailed below.
+Communication Skills: The ability to communicate effectively (i.e. speaking, body language, reading, writing, listening) with the patient.
+This may include but is not limited to effectively using openended vs. closedended questions, effectively utilizing information gathered from the patient to plan the examination and treatment, and effectively instructing exercises to enhance compliance Please provide any comments related to the FiT's Communication Skills at time of assessment.

-- Unsafe practice that produced or could produce harm to the client or therapist - any such action results in the immediate cessation of the client management by the fellow.
-For example, did not peform neurovascular examinations when needed, did not adequately screen for medical red flags. performed techniques in a way that posed danger to the patient etc.

-- Required more than 2 prompts to stay the best course of management.

-- Unable to complete the client management in designated time frame i.e. unable to complete a portion of what is deemed essential to the case in a normal client time slot secondary to inefficiencies.

-- Did not complete best course of client management because of an omission of appropriate re-assessment.

-· Did not achieving criteria for "Fellow Level" as detailed below.

-Communication Skills: The ability to communicate effectively (i.e. speaking, body language, reading, writing, listening) with the patient, This may include but is not limited to effectively using openended vs. closedended questions, effectively utilizing information gathered from the patient to plan the examination and treatment, and effectively instructing exercises to enhance compliance

-Please provide any comments related to the FiT's Communication Skills at time of assessment.

 Please rate the Fellow in Training's (FiT's) Communication Skills at the time of assessment.
+At Fellow Level Below Fellow Level N/A - Observation Hours Only